SFTtech/openage/doc/ai/interface.md

 This is a very early draft with some ideas taken from http://bwmirror.jurenka.sk/javadoc/bwapi/package-summary.html

-This file shall provide information about the AI interface design.
+This file provides information about the AI interface design.

 General ideas
 -------------

- * An AI registers hooks for desired events
+ * An AI registers hooks for desired events.
- * The C++ engine triggers python AI functions when desired events occur
+ * The C++ engine triggers python AI functions when desired events occur.
- * The AI then can trigger actions on the controllable units
+ * The AI then can trigger actions on the controllable units.
- * Periodically (1 Hz?), the AI gets ticked to allow event independent decisions
+ * Periodically (1 Hz?), the AI gets ticked to allow event independent decisions.

 Event types